Glyphosate in Water

 What Is Glyphosate?

-Glyphosate is typically used to control broadleaf weeds, grasses, and aquatic plants.
-It can be applied directly to undesirable plants, or it can be applied to the soil before planting and before harvest.
+Users can apply glyphosate directly to undesirable plants or to the soil before planting and harvest.
 It is a nonselective herbicide, so it will kill most plants it comes into contact with.
 Many U.S. crops are genetically modified organisms (GMOs) that have been modified to be tolerant to this herbicide, though, so they can thrive even when glyphosate is applied.

-Glyphosate is the most heavily used herbicide around the world, and it is an ingredient in the Monsanto weedkiller known as Roundup.
-Its use around the world has increased substantially ever since its introduction in the 1970s.
+Glyphosate is a heavily used herbicide worldwide, and it is an ingredient in the Monsanto weedkiller known as Roundup.
+Its use around the world has increased substantiallysince its introduction in the 1970s.
 In the United States, over 750 products containing glyphosate are currently for sale.

 Typically, farmers apply glyphosate-containing herbicides to the leaves and stems of unwanted plants.
 The leaves and stems absorb the herbicide, and the glyphosate then gets distributed to the plants' meristem tissues, which are the areas where growth takes place.